lynt-smitka/enhancecp-dkim-sync/README.md

 1. On the primary mail server, configure `/etc/dkim_sync/servers.conf` with a list of secondary web servers
 2. Copy the primary mail server's SSH public key to each secondary web server's authorized_keys file
+3. Try the connection from mailserver to webservers `sudo -u dkim-sync ssh SERVER_IP`
-3. Start the service on the primary server: `sudo systemctl enable --now dkim-sync.service`
+4. Start the service on the primary server: `sudo systemctl enable --now dkim-sync.service`

 ## Operation